reisenberger/architecture-center/docs/guide/architecture-styles/microservices.md

 - **Management**.
 To be successful with microservices requires a mature DevOps culture.

 - **Logging**.
 Correlated logging across services can be challenging.
+Typically, logging must correlate multiple service calls for a single user operation.

 - **Versioning**.
 Updates to a service must not break services that depend on it.
-Multiple services could be updated at any given time, so without careful design, you might hit backward- and forward-compatibility issues.
+Multiple services could be updated at any given time, so without careful design, you might have problems with backward or forward compatibility.

 - **Skillset**.
-Microservices are relatively new.
+Microservices are highly distributed systems.
 Carefully evaluate whether the team has the skills and experience to be succesful.

 ## Principles